Myponga Dam

+The Myponga Dam is an arch dam across the Myponga River, located near the eponymous town, on the Fleurieu Peninsula of South Australia.
+Completed in 1962, the resultant reservoir, the Myponga Reservoir, was established to supplement the supply of potable water to Adelaide, located approximately 60 km to the north.

+Overview

-It provides about 5% of the City of Adelaide's water supply and is the main source of filtered water for southern metropolitan Adelaide and the southern coast area.
+The concrete dam wall is 49 m high and 226 m long.
+When full, the reservoir has capacity of 27.13 GL and covers 280 ha, drawn from a catchment area of 124 km2.
+The controlled spillway has a flow capacity of 1400 m3/s.
+In addition to supplying approximately 5 percent of Adelaide's water supply, the reservoir is the main source of filtered water for southern metropolitan Adelaide and the southern coast area.

 Plans to use the Myponga River catchment as a major storage area were made in 1945.
 Construction began in 1958 and was completed in 1962, flooding what was from 1840 known as "Lovely Valley".
-Prior to the construction of the Myponga Water Treatment Plant in 1993, water from Myponga was used to supplement that of Happy Valley Reservoir.
+Prior to the construction of the Myponga Water Treatment Plant in 1993, water from the Myponga Reservoir was used to supplement the Happy Valley Reservoir.

+Other

 The reservoir was searched for the bodies of the Beaumont children, and Joanne Ratcliffe and Kirste Gordon in early 1990, based on evidence against Bevan Spencer von Einem delivered by "Mr. B", a witness.
 No remains were found there.